RafaelTavares98/azure-serverless-practice/README.md

 # azure-serverless-practice
-Some Azure functions quick applications in a tutorial format, given in an Azure introduction course
+Some Azure functions quick applications, shown in an Azure introduction course.